Sexual Misconduct, Sexual Harassment, Dating and Domestic Violence, or Stalking and Resources

 Initial Title IX Assessment

-In every report of sexual harassment or misconduct, the district will make an immediate assessment of any risk of harm to individuals or to the campus community and will take steps necessary to address those risks.
-These steps may include interim protective measures to provide for the safety of the individual and the campus community.
+In every report, the District will make an immediate assessment of any risk of harm to individuals or to the campus community and will take steps necessary to address those risks.
+These steps may include interim measures to provide for the safety of the individual and the campus community.

 The initial review will proceed to the point where a reasonable assessment of the safety of the individual and of the campus community can be made.
 Thereafter, the investigation may be initiated depending on a variety of factors, such as the Complainant’s wish to pursue disciplinary action, the risk posed to any individual or the campus community by not proceeding, and the nature of the allegation.